cri-o/cri-o/docs/crio.conf.5.md

 **apparmor_profile**=""
   Used to change the name of the default AppArmor profile of CRI-O. The default profile name is "crio-default".

+**irqbalance_config_file**="/etc/sysconfig/irqbalance"
+  Used to change irqbalance service config file which is used by the crio runtime.

 **cgroup_manager**="systemd"
   Cgroup management implementation used for the runtime.